-Types of TPMS Valves
+Types of TPMS valves

 Types of TPMS

-Once a tire is being re-inflated correctly after a deflation, it takes about 20 to 60 minutes of driving before the computer relearns the new parameters of the sensors.
+Once a tire is re-inflated correctly after a deflation, it takes about 20 to 60 minutes of driving before the computer relearns the new parameters of the sensors.

 Original vs Universal Sensors

-As mentioned above, universal sensors are all the same: same shape, going at the same place, but they are offered in two different versions, 433 Mhz or 315 Mhz, depending on what frequency the car is using.
+As mentioned above, universal sensors are all the same: the same shape, going at the same place, but they are offered in two different versions, 433 Mhz or 315 Mhz, depending on what frequency the car is using.
 Universal sensors TPMS are sensors connected to standard tire valves.

 Before the installer gets the tire mounted on the wheel, he programs the TPMS sensors with a machine by entering the vehicle information on which they will be installed.
 Once the sensors are programmed, they are linked to the vehicle.

 The on-board computer now needs to 'understand' the new codes generated by the TPMS newly programmed sensors but not all cars have the same relearning process for TPMS codes.
 Some vehicles are going to make that recognition by themselves by driving a few kilometres, some will need a manual procedure (a specific combination of ignition, clutch and even horn actions).
 In contrast, some other companies, such as Toyota, Lexus, or Honda, some universal TPMS need a unique programming tool to link the car and the sensors.

 At PMCtire, we use ITM universal TPMS, which may require the installation tool called OBD II.
 When buying universal TPMS, it is important to go to a garage that is working with the proper tools to make the connection possible.
 Most dealers are not equipped to deal with aftermarket TPMS, so because they cannot make the computer recognize the codes, they may say to the customers that their tires do not have the right TPMS sensors or are defective.